GrandezXaferdian/separdianZ/README.md

 1) Graph widget now works with retrieving performance of current week
 2) A sound plays after timer is over

-## In next version (v.0.2.2)
+## Version 0.2.2 changes

 Flutter task list work
-1) Make the timer run in background and give a notification when time is complete
-2) Make provision to store seconds elapsed value
+1) Made provision to store seconds elapsed value It is also stored as part of the data.
+2) A new page is created to record unplanned tasks called TodoPage

+## Version 0.2.3 changes

+Flutter app functionality - Various bug fixes just to make the app barely usable

+## In next version (v.0.2.4)

+Periodic notifications, Bug fixes, Provision to share progress Minor additions include
+1) Prevent the task to be dismissable
+2) Add a step up button to add a new cycle (or reduce a cycle)
+3) Make the time save when the user presses the back button as well
+4) Add provision to hide tasks completed

 ## To do

 Enhancements
-1) Make the progress percent reflect the tasks completed duration than the number of cycles
+1) Make the progress percent reflect the tasks completed duration than the number of cycles -
-2) Make each task widget reflect the total remaining time to complete the task, and a running color if the task is currently running.
-3) If user attempts to run another task while previous task is running, then user must be prompted with a warning to pause the previous task before starting this task.
 4) Add a proper icon for the splash screen
 5) Organize the files and codes properly